DennyMaverick/DennyMaverick/README.md

 ---

-I'm a **Frontend Developer**, passionate about creating beautiful and functional websites and web applications.
+I am a **Frontend Developer** focused on building clean, functional, and visually appealing web interfaces.
-For me, it's important that websites **not only work**, but also **delight users**.
+I care deeply about UI/UX, because a product should not only work reliably, but also feel great to use.
-I believe that **design and UX contribute 70% to a project's success**.
+I believe that design and user experience define most of a product’s success.

 ---